 Classic Chinese acupuncture treats a variety of health condition by using fine needles to rearrange nerve transmission.
 Needles are inserted into classic acupoints to target precise organs and detect the pain origin.
 This technique is safe and effective.

 Acupuncture has been widely used over the centuries.
 It’s a conventional system to treat myofascial pain in patients by inserting needles into areas of great tenderness, pain spots and trigger zones.

 An acupuncture needle is smaller than a regular injection needle.
-According to the study “Needling therapy for myofascial pain: recommended technique with multiple rapid needle insertion”, there is immediate and complete pain relief using multiple insertion technique.
+According to the study “Needling therapy for myofascial pain: a recommended technique with multiple rapid needle insertion”, there is immediate and complete pain relief using multiple insertion technique.

 It is also cost-effective because it uses low-cost medical supplies.
 It is a fast and simple way to relieve chronic pain.

-Favorable biochemical changes assist to reduce chronic pain problems.
+Favourable biochemical changes assist to reduce chronic pain problems.
 Inflammation is caused by trigger points that contain abnormal electrical activity.

 Based on research, acupuncture creates a response that helps return the body’s chemical imbalances to its desired normal state.